misshatsker/kottans-frontend/README.md

 1. [Remote repositories](/task_git_collaboration/git-collaboration2.jpg)

 As for me, gamification of the learning process is always a good idea.
 And such a course isn't an exception.
 I liked the way how lessons were designed.
 Now I have powerful tools for collaborative work and work using Version Control System in my toolbox.
 However, I guess some lessons had more theoretical value, I mean that there were cases when it was difficult to imagine what is the purpose to use all of the tools/commands in practice.
 Maybe I just need more practice.

 ## Intro to HTML and CSS

 1. [Udacity Intro to HTML and CSS](/intro_to_HTML_and_CSS/udacity_html_css.jpg)
 1. [codecademy Learn HTML, Learn CSS](/intro_to_HTML_and_CSS/css_html.jpg)

+During learning that section I got fundamental knowledge in layouts building and styling using HTML and CSS accordingly.

+Despite it took more time than I expected, I've got a full picture of how to work with a variety of elements, including semantic ones, and how to build tables and forms.
+In the CSS course, I picked up how to apply styles to elements.

+Excited to start diving into responsive Web Design.